Python Basics

 nbdime config-git --enable

-This gives you readable diffs like git diff notebooks/plot.ipynb
+This gives you readable diffs like git diff notebooks/plot.ipynb.

 🏁 Final Thoughts